jrdalino/microservice-architecture-devsecops/README.md

 # Python Flask Backend + JS Frontend on AWS EKS (Kubernetes) with CI/CD, Monitoring and Logging
-This is a simple tutorial on how to create a Python Flask Backend + Javascript Frontend Application, Setup CI/CD with AWS Code% and AWS Elastic Kubernetes Service, High Availability, Autoscaling, Monitoring using Prometheus and Grafana and Logging with ElasticSearch, Fluentd and Kibana.
+This is a landing page of a set of tutorials on how to build Microservices Architecture w/ DevSecOps on AWS.
+I will be using - Python Flask for my Backend and HTML CSS deployed on AWS Elastic Container Service (ECS) or AWS Elastic Kubernetes Service (EKS)
+- HTML, VueJS, Bootstrap (CSS) for my Frontend deployed on S3 w/ CloudFront as CDN
+- Authentication using Amazon Cognito
+- NoSQL Database using DynamoDB
+- Infrastucture as Code using CloudFormation or Terraform
+- Setup CI/CD using AWS CodeCommit, CodeBuild and CodePipeline for Infrastucture, Backend and Frontend
+- High Availability, Autoscaling using Kubernetes Liveness and Readiness health Checks
+- Monitoring using Prometheus and Grafana
+- Logging with ElasticSearch, Fluentd and Kibana

 ## Prerequisites
 - Working Directory